silx-kit/silx/doc/source/modules/gui/hdf5/getting_started.rst

 Custom your tree view
 +++++++++++++++++++++

-The tree view can be customed to be sorted by default.
+The tree view can be customized to be sorted by default.

 .. code-block:: python

    # Sort content of files by time or name
    treeview.setSortingEnabled(True)

-The model can be customed to support mouse interaction.
+The model can be customized to support mouse interaction.
 A convenient method :meth:`Hdf5TreeView.findHdf5TreeModel` returns the main HDF5 model used through proxy models.